-D. Short-lived TCP flows
+3.4.
+Short-lived TCP flows

-Our study thus far only considered long-lived TCP flows.
-We now consider short-lived TCP flows (also known as mice), wherein the number of active TCP flows is time-varying.
+Figure 6: Average per-flow goodput with short-lived TCP flows flows is time-varying.
 Measurement studies in the Internet core show that a large number of TCP flows (e.g. HTTP requests) are short-lived.
 They spend most of their time in the slow-start phase and generate more bursty traffic than long-lived flows, that are often in the congestion avoidance mode.
-To incorporate such realistic TCP traffic we simulate the closed-loop flow arrival model described in [19], operating as follows.
+To incorporate such realistic TCP traffic we simulate the closed-loop flow arrival model described in [23], operating as follows.
 A given number of users perform successive file transfers to their respective destination nodes.
 The size of the file to be transferred follows a Pareto distribution with mean 100 KB and shape parameter 1.2.
 These chosen values are representative of Internet traffic, and comparable with measurement data.
 After each file transfer, the user transitions into an idle ("thinking period") or off state.
 The duration of the "thinking period" is exponentially distributed with mean 1 sec.
 We implemented this model in ns-2 and repeated our simulations on the dumbbell topology with 1000 short-lived flows.
-Fig. 6 shows that pacing TCP at the edge can improve the average per-flow goodput of shortlived flows substantially, peaking at 155 Kbps with 10 KB of buffering, which is nearly 17% larger than the goodput obtained by pacing TCP at the end-hosts (133 Kbps).
-These results with short-lived flows demonstrate that edge pacing is very effective in combating short time-scale burstiness (typical of short-lived TCP flows).
+Fig. 6 shows that pacing TCP at the edge can improve the average perflow goodput of short-lived flows substantially, peaking at 155 Kbps with 10 KB of buffering, which is nearly 17% larger than the goodput obtained by pacing TCP at the end-hosts (133 Kbps).
+These results with short-lived flows demonstrate that edge pacing is very effective in combating short time-scale burstiness (typical of shortlived TCP flows).